AmethystAPI/VidereLonge/README.md

     <img src="assets/hoverKeyboardMouse.png" width=400 />

-3. Scroll until you find `key.zoom`, then bind it to the desired key.
+3. Scroll to the bottom for `Zoom`, then bind it to the desired key.

     <img src="assets/keybindHover.png" width=400 />